ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 - **Gregor Mendel** - an Austrian monk that laid the groundwork for the chromosome theory of inheritance.
 - Walter Sutton and Theodor Boveri linked the discovery of meiosis with Mendel's discovery to form the **chromosome theory of inheritance**.
   - States genes are located on chromosomes, and transmission of chromosomes to daughter cells accounts for patterns of inheritance.
-- Launched the theroy of **genetics**, which concerns the inheritance of traits.
+- Launched the theory of **genetics**, which concerns the inheritance of traits.

 <br>